Note: This is a guest essay by Denise Barry.

 She had spent many hours beforehand shopping for the perfect everything.
 From the earrings down to the shoes.
 Then, on the Big Day, she went through a myriad of well-timed adorning.
 Namely hair, nails and makeup.
 It seemed exhausting to me but Emily had enjoyed every minute of it.

 On that day, as I watched Emily being magically transformed with every stroke of the makeup brush, I chatted with Kathy, her fairy cosmetic-mother.

 She asked how long it had been for me.
 I told her I honestly didn’t know.

 Her jaw dropped faster than a meteor could head to Earth.
 “How could you not know?” she cried.

-I wracked my brain trying to find an Aha moment to share, but I couldn’t.
-I wasn’t sure why I was able to quit without looking back.
+I wracked my brain trying to find an Aha moment to share.
+I couldn’t.

 Upon reflection, I realized there had been many moments of insight which had gotten me to that point.